-Explosion kills at least one in Iraq's Kirkuk: sources
+Bomb kills one and wounds 14 in Iraq's Kirkuk

-KIRKUK, Iraq (Reuters) - At least one person was killed and 14 people were wounded when an improvised explosive device went off in the ethnically-mixed Iraqi oil city of Kirkuk, security and medical sources said late on Friday.
+KIRKUK, Iraq (Reuters) - At least one woman was killed and 14 people including women and children were wounded late on Friday when a bomb exploded in the ethnically-mixed Iraqi oil city of Kirkuk, the military said.

-The bomb exploded in a crowded market area in the evening, a peak time for shopping during the Muslim fasting month of Ramadan.
-A second explosive device went off in another area of the city but caused no casualties, the sources said.
+The improvised explosive device went off near a mosque in a crowded market area in the evening, a peak shopping time in the Muslim fasting month of Ramadan.
+A second explosive device went off near a coffee shop, injuring one man, the military said.

-There was no immediate comment or official statement from Iraq’s security forces.
-Qatari-owned Al Jazeera and Saudi-owned Al-Arabiya both reported seven people were killed.
+A missile was also fired at a school but there were no casualties, a military statement said.

 Tensions are high in Kirkuk, where the results of a parliamentary election in May are being disputed by the Turkmen and Arab communities after a Kurdish party appeared to have won.